joshgledhill/joshgledhill/README.md

 - 👋 Hi, I’m Josh
-- 👀 I’m interested in data analysis and machine learning
+- 👀 I’m currently a trainee data analyst
 - 🌱 I’m currently learning Python and Pandas plus some other Python libaries
-- 📫 You can contact me by email: databyjosh@gmail.com, I will get back to you as soon as possible!
+- 📫 You can contact me by email: josh@joshgledhill.tech, I will get back to you as soon as possible!

 <!---
 joshgledhill/joshgledhill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.